 While everybody always talks about the famous geothermal pools such as the Blue Lagoon, Myvatn Nature Baths, and a few others, most people forget that Iceland is a country of swimming pools.
 Every town and most smaller villages in Iceland have a pool.
 And not just any pool!

 Most local pools in Iceland are first-class facilities.
 Often, they are outdoor pools that also have multiple hot tubs, saunas, steam baths.
 Many local pools also have baby pools, water toys for kids, or even water slides.
 Furthermore, these pools cost just a fraction of the popular ones, and there hardly any people there.

-So when planning your trip, make sure to check for local pools.
+So when planning your trip, make sure to check for local pools or hot springs.
 It’s the best way to end your day of sightseeing!
 Every day!